 - Winners must attend the Winter AMA conference and participate in the Special Session.

-- Teaching innovations that have won or received any award in the previous 12 months are ineligible for the Pearson Prentice Hall Award for Innovative Excellence in Marketing Education.
+- Teaching innovations that have won or received any award in the previous 12 months are ineligible for the Marketplace Simulations Innovation in Marketing Education Award.

-- Questions about the award may be directed to the Adam Mills at firstname.lastname@example.org
+- Questions about the award may be directed to Matt Wilson at firstname.lastname@example.org